 Lael logo

-latido means heartbeat — a common term in Beautiful Spanish.
+latido means heartbeat — a common term in Medical Spanish.
 Learn how it's used in a real-world example.

 latido